What Can You Do With A Human Services Degree? [2021 Guide]

 What Jobs Are in the Human Services Field?

-When you first start working in the human services field, you might interact with clients regularly.
-You could be case a manager, an intake coordinator, a substance abuse counselor or a care coordinator.
+When you first start working in the field, you might interact with clients regularly.
+You might be case a manager, an intake coordinator, a substance abuse counselor or a care coordinator.
 The responsibilities might include conducting interviews and overseeing care plans.

-With a bachelor’s degree, you could also hold supervisory roles.
-As the director of a program or a facility, you’d work behind the scenes to ensure that community members have access to the services they need.
+With a bachelors degree, you might also hold supervisory roles.
+As the director of a program or a facility, you might work behind the scenes to ensure that community members have access to the services they need.

 What Is the Highest Paying Job in Human Services?

-In general, the highest paying human services jobs are the ones that involve management responsibilities.
-For example, executive directors who hold a human services bachelor’s degree can make around $75,000 per year.
+In general, the highest paying jobs for this major are the ones that involve management responsibilities.
+For example, training and development managers who hold a bachelors degree in the field make on average around $115,640 per year (Bureau of Labor Statistics).

 Going back to a school for a graduate degree may help increase your earnings.
 After earning a master’s, you may be able to get licensed as a professional counselor who can meet with clients in private practice settings.